-Cherry Trees Affected: Sweet and sour cherries are affected by silver leaf.
+Cherry Trees Affected: Sweet and sour cherries are commonly affected by silver leaf.

 Season: Prune infected trees during dry winter periods when temperatures are below 32 degrees.
 Pruning at this time will help prevent the spread of silver leaf.
-If pruning in the growing season, ensure you are pruning in dry conditions.
+If pruning in the growing season, ensure you are doing it in dry conditions.

 Risk: Silver leaf will cause a slow decline in your cherry tree’s health and fruit yield.

-Consulting a professional, licensed arborist near you is an essential first step to save your cherry tree.
+Consulting a professional, licensed arborist near you is an essential first step to saving your cherry tree.
 If you notice any concerning symptoms in your cherry tree, call a tree care professional right away.
-If your cherry tree disease goes ignored, it may become fatal, infest adjacent cherry trees, or destroy your harvest.

 A certified arborist can apply treatments and remove infected trees.
 Arborists can even assist cherry tree growers before symptoms occur by performing preventive disease measures.